 How can I become a Befriender?

-We welcome applications or calls from any bereaved parent or close relative of a baby or child up to the age of two years.
+We welcome applications or calls from any bereaved parent or close relative of a baby or child up to the age of three to four years old.
 We ask that you be at least four years from the time of your baby or child’s death.

 What does Befriending involve?